 Color is one of those things that some people have vastly different opinions about.
 Especially when it comes to trendier or more experimental colors, a can of paint can be a surprisingly sore subject among couples.
 Hellander thinks it's important to compromise and find a color that suits both personalities.

 "Try each listing out adjectives about how you want the room to feel and be used, and then compare lists," he says.
 "Once you’ve agreed on the vibe of the space, sample each partner’s top picks and check back throughout the course of at least a week.
-You might be surprised with how the perfect hue can grow on someone with a little time."
+You might be surprised by how the perfect hue can grow on someone with a little time."

 Painting your home can be stressful, but it's important to remember to have fun.
 There are endless options when it comes to color, so don't be afraid to step out of your comfort zone and rejuvenate your space with a fresh coat.